CenturyLiu/RoboND-Project5/README.md

 ## Commands

+After fixing the path issue, first go to the [/map_my_environment/scripts](https://github.com/CenturyLiu/RoboND-Project5/tree/main/map_my_environment/scripts) directory, open a terminal in this directory.
+Give permission for the [automatic_mapping.py](https://github.com/CenturyLiu/RoboND-Project5/blob/main/map_my_environment/scripts/automatic_mapping.py)

+`chmod +x automatic_mapping.py`

-After fixing the path issue, go to the [scripts](https://github.com/CenturyLiu/RoboND-Project5/tree/main/scripts) directory in your workspace, open a terminal in this directory.
+Then go to the [scripts](https://github.com/CenturyLiu/RoboND-Project5/tree/main/scripts) directory in your workspace, open a terminal in this directory.
 Give permissions for all the shell scripts to be executable

 `chmod +x *`